John Horder: Early life

 John Horder was born on 9 December 1919, to Gerald Morley Horder, a quantity surveyor, and his wife Emma.
-He was a distant cousin of the eminent royal physician Lord Horder.
+John had two sisters Ruth and Mary.
+Ruth, who would go on to marry Nobel Prize winner Sir Nevill Mott, and Mary who would later marry the French physicist Jacques Friedel.
+His uncle was architect Morley Horder.
+He was also a cousin of the eminent royal physician Lord Horder.
 Prior to having her children, Horder's mother Emma, played the violin and attended the Royal Academy of Music.
 His upbringing was in Ealing Green, west London.
 He was educated at Lancing College, Sussex.

 He originally wanted to be a professional musician in which aim he was influenced and inspired by his grandfather who was a congregational minister.
 He recalled sitting next to the church organist at the age of 10 and was once given the keys to St Mary's Church in Elsworthy Road, Primrose Hill, so that he could rehearse there, as well as frequently playing at Tewkesbury Abbey in Gloucestershire.
 He was also interested in literature, philosophy and medicine, and became an accomplished pianist and proficient in watercolour painting.

 Horder changed his mind about his ambitions at various times.
 His early education and schooling up until age 19, was concentrated on the humanities and, as a result, when he went up to Oxford University, he started as an open classical scholar, with breaks in Paris studying music.
 He subsequently switched to medicine as a result of the prospect of war in the 1930s and the desire to study human nature.